hoppscotch/docs/content/en/index.md

 </alert>

 [Hoppscotch](https://www.hoppscotch.io) is light-weight, web based API development suite.
-It was built from ground up with ease of use and accessibility in mind providing all the functionality needed for API developers with minimalist, unobtrusive UI.
+It was built from the ground up with ease of use and accessibility in mind providing all the functionality needed for API developers with minimalist, unobtrusive UI.
 It is free-to-use and as an added perk completely Open Source!

 ## Features

-### Rest API platform
+### REST API platform

 - Build requests, add scripts, test responses with support for collections and environments
 - Access browser blocked APIS with [proxy](https://github.com/hoppscotch/proxyscotch)